aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 });
 ```

+A user pool can optionally ignore case when evaluating sign-ins.
+When `signInCaseSensitive` is false, Cognito will not check the capitalization of the alias when signing in.
+Default is true.

 ### Attributes

 Attributes represent the various properties of each user that's collected and stored in the user pool.
 Cognito